Fusion with Interbody Cages

 must be moved aside to perform the surgery.
 Performing the anterior fusion through

-either the anterior open approach or the laproscopic approach can result in
+either the anterior open approach or the laparoscopic approach can result in

 damage to the blood vessels in the abdomen, and can lead to bleeding problems.